-On the four objectives: Studies of deterrence suggest that the threat of imprisonment generates only a small general deterrent effect, and that more severe penalties do not deliver corresponding increases in deterrence.
-Retribution is no longer considered an appropriate objective - it is inconsistent with current community standards and values.
+On the four objectives: Studies of deterrence suggest that the threat of imprisonment generates only a small general deterrent effect, and that more severe penalties do not deliver corresponding increases in deterrence.45 Retribution is no longer considered an appropriate objective - it is inconsistent with current community standards and values.
 Incapacitation is a necessary short-term response where an individual represents a threat to community safety - but does not in itself provide a long-term, lasting or sustainable solution.
-Rather, incapacitation provides an opportunity to pursue the more fundamental objective of rehabilitation.
-Incapacitation is expensive, and where it is not linked to rehabilitation, arguably ineffective.
+Rather, incapacitation is expensive, and where it is not linked to rehabilitation, arguably ineffective.
 However, given the fact that the vast majority of offenders will be released, the safety and wellbeing of the community relies heavily on the ability of the prison system to provide (and encourage the use of) services which help to address the underlying causes of offending behaviour and those other factors associated with offending.
 Where community safety is not at risk other response may provide more efficient and effective outcomes.